What does it mean to be bonded and insured?

 Bond requirements differ in each state and are used in a variety of industries.
-Three common bond types are:
+Three common types of surety bond are:

 Construction or contractor bonds

 For example, a client hires a contractor to install plumbing in their new home.
 Later, a pipe bursts because the plumber’s work was not up to code.
-The homeowner files a claim against the bond to pay for repairs and damages, and the plumber must reimburse the surety for that amount.
+The homeowner files a claim against the bond to pay for the property damage, and the plumber must reimburse the surety for that amount.

 For example, an employee of a carpet cleaning business is accused of stealing laptops from a client’s office.
 If the employee is found to be liable after the surety’s investigation, the client could collect on the bond to replace the computers.
 Just like the plumber mentioned above, the carpet cleaner would be indebted to the surety.

-These bonds are common in the IT sector and protect businesses against employee theft, fraud, and unlawful digital data access or transfers.
+It's common in the IT sector to have fidelity bonds to protect businesses against employee theft, fraud, and unlawful digital data access or transfers.

 First-party fidelity bonds cover damages if an employee defrauds or steals from your company.
 While this option will reimburse your business in the event of employee theft, it won’t cover damages to a client.